Search This Blog

 The first time we hiked Kaaterskill Falls was late March.
 Snow fell on the higher elevations overnight and when we walked to the trailhead, there was a perfect white coating of snow on the ground.
 We had microspikes and beanies, layers and gloves as we made our way along the trail and up to the top of the icey falls.
 It was also just a few weeks into knowing Adam, less than a month when I casually suggested I had a weekend booked at a dog-friendly tiny house in the Catskills and if you wanted to come, you know, it could be fun (or weird, who knew).

 Turns out, it was an amazing idea and four months later, we were back at the same trailhead with the same happy dogs, this time in shorts and a t-shirt and lots of sunscreen.
-We followed the same trail, this time blanketed in shades of lush greens and ashy browns.
-The frozen waterfall was now a slow stream in the heat of July and the mist off the falls in the early morning heat was bliss.
+Fast forward again to 2023 and we were hiking the same trail with two kids and our two dogs in tow.
+It's the perfect kid-friendly hike that offers a big view for a relatively short hike.
+I'm looking forward to recreating this hike as the kids grow up and the years roll by.

 Kaaterskill falls is a popular hike any time of year, and in summer it can be a mob season.
 But if you go early enough (before 8am on a Sunday), you can have solitude, sunshine, and the amazing misty spray all to yourself.
 As we sat there at the bottom of the falls, reminiscing on that March trip, comparing and contrasting the "Then and Now" of the falls in the season, we made a sort of pact.
 A pact to make it out to this waterfall at least once a year, best to be experienced at least once in all four of the seasons.